7 Version control with Git and GitHub

 In the simplest terms, Git is a software, while GitHub is a company and website that makes it easier to use Git and share Git repositories.
 For beginners, GitHub’s web interface has some advantages: you commit changes immediately after editing a file, and it’s easier to view changes and file history compared to using Git alone on your computer.

-While we will only be interacting with Git on GitHub during this workshop, when you feel more comfortable with the concepts, you can eventually start using Git on your computer.
+While we will only be interacting with Git via GitHub during this workshop, when you feel more comfortable with the concepts, you can eventually start using Git on your computer (instead of via the GitHub website).
 Using Git on your computer has the benefit of being faster (you do work locally, so don’t need to wait for the internet) and more flexible (you can do more things with Git on your computer than on GitHub).
-Then you can use GitHub as a place to keep backups of your repository, to track tasks, and to make use of the other features GitHub has.
-How you would use Git locally with GitHub would look something like the figure below.
+Then you can use GitHub as a place to keep backups of your repository, collaborate with others, track tasks, and make use of the other features GitHub has.
+How you would use Git locally with GitHub looks something like the figure below.

-Using GitHub on its own is a great way to get started with Git.
-It allows you to learn the concepts of version control and Git without needing to install anything on your computer and without needing to learn some of the more technical details of Git.
-Since GitHub is a website it also makes it easier to share your work with others and to collaborate with others.
+Using GitHub on its own is a great way to get started with Git; it allows you to learn the concepts of version control and Git without needing to install anything on your computer and without needing to learn some of the more technical details of Git.
+Since GitHub is a website, it also makes it easier to share your work with others and to collaborate with others.
 This is one of the main reasons why GitHub is so popular.

-OneDrive and Dropbox also use a simple way of handling conflicts when synching between the cloud and your computer by either creating a new file with some details appending to it or by overwriting which ever is newer.
+OneDrive and Dropbox use a simple way of handling conflicts (i.e., different changes to the same file) when synching between the cloud and your computer by either creating a new file with some details appending to it or by overwriting which ever is newer.
 Git and GitHub, on the other hand, use a more complex way of handling conflicts by showing you the changes and allowing you to resolve them as you want to.
+This means that with Git and GitHub, you have complete control over how conflicts are resolved.

 File synching tools are really good for easily sharing files within a team or group, but they aren’t as good for collaboratively working together on files.
 That’s where GitHub shines.
 It’s built for working on files together, not just sharing them.

-7.3 Summary of Git and GitHub
+7.5 Summary of Git and GitHub

 - Using a formal version control system like Git can help you keep track of changes to your files and projects.